How to Format Your Emails With Examples & Best Practices

 • Write the email by introducing who you are and why you are writing to the person.
 Don't pitch your offer immediately; build a connection with them.

-• End the email with a clear call to action and a professional email signature.
+• End the email with a clear call to action and a professional email signature that includes your job title, company name, and maybe even your contact details like a phone number.

 Here's an example of a good professional email where the sender instantly greets the recipient with their name and keeps the tone friendly and inviting.